 Presentation Tip: Using Screen Notes

-Pragmatic Marketing instructors use a handy Microsoft PowerPoint feature to see notes on our laptop displays while showing the slides on the data projector.
+Pragmatic Institute instructors use a handy Microsoft PowerPoint feature to see notes on our laptop displays while showing the slides on the data projector.
 It generally works by default this way on the Mac but this feature is also available under all versions of Windows.
 For Windows, you need to update some display settings plus specify the monitor to use in your PowerPoint presentation settings.

 Here's how to do it